ShravyaD-coder/Sketchy---pix2pix/README.md

 ![Sketch to Face Example](images/output.png)

 ---

+## Note

+This project was implemented as part of my coursework for EN.553.602 Research and Design in Applied Mathematics: Data Mining, (Instrctor: Prof. Anthony Kearsley) at Johns Hopkins University.

+---

 ## Citations
 If you use this work, please also cite the original authors of the pix2pix framework, whose code and models this project builds upon: